Shmuppel/moose-temperature-ssf/README.md

 ## TODO

-Update SMHI package dependencies in pyproject.toml
+- Update SMHI package dependencies in pyproject.toml
-Update SMHI readme
+- Update SMHI readme

+## Future

+- add distance to coast to air temperature prediction
+- add atmospheric condition (e.g. cloud cover) to air temperature prediction
+- add irradiance to air temperature prediction
+- add irradiance as covariate to point data (?)
+- look into good ways to interpolate precipitation, if any
+- look into good ways to interpolate wind, if any (known effect on non-wild moose)